studdansen/largemelon/README.md

 # largemelon

-Single-header library with utilities for building parsers using Ragel and Lemon.
+This is a single-header library for building parsers using the Ragel finite-state machine (lexer) generator and the Lemon LALR(1) parser generator.